liusc45/Buildbot/README.md

-# Buildbot CI/CD and Installation Guide
+# Buildbot CI/CD and Installation Guide (Debian/CentOS)

-This document provides instructions for setting up Buildbot as a Continuous Integration (CI) and Continuous Deployment (CD) system, as well as a detailed guide on installing Buildbot on Ubuntu 16.04.
+This document provides internal instructions for setting up Buildbot as a Continuous Integration (CI) and Continuous Deployment (CD) system, as well as a detailed guide for installing Buildbot on Debian and CentOS systems.
+It also includes steps to configure Nginx as a reverse proxy with HTTPS using Certbot.

 ---